 The Provost’s Innovation in Teaching Award recognizes a faculty member, a faculty team, or a whole department/unit that has exhibited exceptional creativity and innovative approaches to promote student-centered learning.
 This annual award will be based on the extent of innovation, as well as evidence of impact on students, colleagues, and the potential for wider adoption.
 The award recipient(s) will present their innovation to the Georgetown University Community, as part of the award presentation ceremony.

 The award is open to all full-time faculty in any discipline who teach undergraduate and/or graduate students on the Main Campus at Georgetown University.
 A variety of innovations will be considered, including but not limited to, those in face-to-face courses as well as blended and online learning approaches.
 The innovations may have been used throughout a course, in special assignments, or in other learning activities.
 They may employ the innovative use of learning technologies and/or pedagogical methods.

 We are interested in supporting joint teaching efforts of multiple faculty members; hence, innovative sharing of course content and team-teaching strategies are especially welcomed as nominees.
 Therefore, teams can win the award.
 When a whole department or program innovates by building a completely redesigned curriculum, the entire set of faculty involved can be awardees.

 We are attempting to award innovation, even if it was not completely successful.
 However, one criterion of importance is what evidence is collected to evaluate the innovation.
 Those innovations that are accompanied by evaluation of the innovation on learning will be given preference.
 In that regard, we want to honor those among us who take risks in improving their instructional performance, but do it with devotion to real evaluation of the innovation.

 We will name a faculty selection panel to review the award nominations.
-We plan to have nominations due by December 15.
-We will announce the details at the start of the fall term.
+We plan to have nominations due by December 19.

 Spread the word.